Does Engine Oil Have a Shelf Life

 Shelf Life of Engine Oil 15W40

 The shelf life of engine oil 15W40 is around 3 to 5 years.
-However, it is important to note that this only applies if the oil has been stored in a cool and dry place.
+However, it is important to note that this applies only if the oil has been stored in a cool, dry place.
 If the oil has been exposed to extreme heat or cold, then its shelf life will be significantly reduced.

 Additionally, if the oil has been opened and used, then its shelf life will also be reduced.
 Therefore, it is best to use fresh engine oil 15W40 within one year of purchase.